 As aforementioned, employers cannot treat employees in a discriminatory fashion based on the employee’s age if the employee is over 40 years old.
 This protection extends to employment benefits as well.
 Current law allows cost-based differences in benefits in limited circumstances.
 Further, while employers generally may coordinate any retiree health plans they offer with Medicare, they may not offer incentives for active older workers to take Medicare instead of the employer’s health plan.
 In general, employers must offer older workers the same health plan they offer younger workers.

 The ADEA prohibits terminations based on age.
 In most cases, forced retirement due to age is also prohibited.
 It can be commonplace for employers to ask employees to waive ADEA rights or claims at separation from employment in exchange for money or some other benefit.
 The ADEA sets forth specific requirements for this to occur.
 To waive claims under the ADEA, the waiver must:

 - Specifically refer to ADEA claims or rights;

 - Be in exchange for consideration beyond what the employee is currently entitled to;

-- Advise the employee to consult an attorney prior to signing;
+- Advise the employee to consult an employment lawyer prior to signing;

 - Provide the employee at least 21 days to consider the agreement and 7 days to revoke the agreement after signing; and